 Lenders will assess how much of a credit risk you are by using factors such as your debts, income, cash reserves, and down payment.
 The greater a risk you present to the lender, the higher the interest rate.

 - Choosing the Right Lender Makes all the Difference

 Green Lake, WI realtors recommend shopping around for a good mortgage.
 Different lenders can set their own rates.
 Individual lenders have unique overhead and operating costs, meaning they have to charge different amounts to secure a profit.

 Consider applying with different lenders or consulting a mortgage broker to get the best deal.
 Brokers have connections that let them get the best possible rates for their clients.

 - How Mortgage Rates Can Affect House Prices

-While mortgage rates won’t directly impact house prices, they do have an affect on supply and demand.
-Homeowners are less likely to sell their home when interest rates are high, which means there’s a smaller supply of properties.
+While mortgage rates won’t directly impact house prices, they do have an effect on supply and demand.
+Homeowners are less likely to sell their homes when interest rates are high, which means there’s a smaller supply of properties.
 The reduced supply means more demand, which means higher prices.
 Low interest rates make people more comfortable with selling their property.
 It also means that people are more willing to take on a mortgage and buy a house.